diptools/dip/docs/handbook/👋 Getting Started.md

 	<p>All our knowledge in one place.</p>
 </div>

-If you are not sure where to start, here're some entry files.
+If you are not sure where to start, here are some entry files.
 - [[📕 About Handbook]]
 - [[📦 About Product]]
 - [[🥳 About Community]]